loro-dev/columnar/encoding.md

 On wire, optional fields are omitted from the positional portion and instead encoded as `(index, bytes)` pairs after all non‑optional elements.
-Decoders that do not know a field’s `index` will ignore it.
-Decoders that expect a field that was not sent will use `Default::default()` for that field.
+Decoders that do not know a field’s `index` ignore it.
+Decoders that expect a field that was not sent use `Default::default()` for that field.

 This makes adding, removing, or reordering optional fields forward‑ and backward‑compatible, as long as each field’s binary representation remains